abyzovlab/CNVpytor/GettingStarted.md

 Chromosome names and lengths are parsed from the input file header and used to detect reference genome.

-Reference genome is important for for GC correction and 1000 genome strict mask filtering.
+Reference genome is important for GC correction and 1000 genome strict mask filtering.
 CNVpytor installation includes human genomes hg19 and hg38 with data files that provide information about GC content and strict mask.
 For other species or reference genomes you have to configure reference genome (see